 Accommodation and Food

 Accommodation is newly built wooden houses, generously made possible by an American sponsor.
 Each room has a mosquito net and a fan.
 We can also accommodate for volunteers to stay alone if they wish.
 All the bedding is provided, a large mattress on the floor with a pillow, clean sheets and a cover.

 - The bathrooms are small detached concrete buildings below the house with western-style toilets and bucket showers.

 - The accommodation is at most 200 metres from the general volunteer area.

 - The volunteers get three meals a day cooked by our Thai guide.
 This is usually a buffet style arrangement with 4-5 dishes and rice.
 Our guide can accommodate for both vegetarian and vegan diets as well as any special requirements.

 - The food is usually a fusion of western and Thai styles, with an option for spiciness.
 There is always plenty of it and it never goes to waste.
-Drinking water is provided, and soft drinks and snacks are available for purchase at shops in the village.
+Drinking water is provided, while soft drinks and snacks are available for purchase in stores across the village.

 - Any special dietary needs should be made clear to WAVA as early as possible.

-- There is occasional access to internet on the computer in the office of the centre.
+- There is occasional internet access on the computer within the office of the centre.
 There is phone coverage for Thai sim cards and refills are available in the village.